m-lab/website/_pages/tests/ndt/ndt.md

 From 2009-2019, M-Lab has run the default [NDT server](https://github.com/ndt-project/ndt/){:target="_blank"} originally [developed by Internet2](https://software.internet2.edu/ndt/){:target="_blank"}.
 This version uses the [web100 linux kernel extension](https://dl.acm.org/citation.cfm?id=956993.957002){:target="_blank"} for gathering data points about the TCP connection.

 In Nov.
 2019, M-Lab launched a completely re-written [ndt-server](https://github.com/m-lab/ndt-server){:target="_blank"}, that provides the **ndt5** and **ndt7** protocols.
-At that time the web100 version of NDT server was decommissioned, and M-Lab hosted experiments now use the netlink socket and [TCP_INFO](https://github.com/m-lab/tcp-info/){:target="_blank"} kernel instrumentation.
-M-Lab will retain data collected while it was in production is available in the `web100` tables referenced below.
+After launching the updated server, the web100 kernel instrumentation was retired in favor of using [TCP_INFO](https://github.com/m-lab/tcp-info/){:target="_blank"}.
+NDT data collected by the `web100` protocol will remain in the M-Lab data archive and in BigQuery, along with NDT data from the `ndt5` and `ndt7` protocols.

 ## NDT Testing Protocols

-As a part of our transition from the web100 version of NDT server to the new platform, M-Lab has named specific protocol versions for the current server and the new one we are testing.
+As a part of our transition from the web100 version of NDT server to the new platform, M-Lab has named specific protocol versions for the original server and the new one we are now using.

 * [web100]({{ site.baseurl }}/tests/ndt/web100) is the protocol refering to data collected by the current NDT server
-* [ndt5]({{ site.baseurl }}/tests/ndt/ndt5) is a new NDT protocol designed to be backward compatible with current clients
+* [ndt5]({{ site.baseurl }}/tests/ndt/ndt5) is a new NDT protocol designed to be backward compatible with past NDT clients
-* [ndt7]({{ site.baseurl }}/tests/ndt/ndt7) is a new NDT protocol that uses TCP BBR where available in the network, and operates on TLS port 443 or via port 80
+* [ndt7]({{ site.baseurl }}/tests/ndt/ndt7) is a new NDT protocol that uses TCP BBR where available in the network, and operates on TLS port 443 or via port 80, and uses TCP_INFO instrumentation for TCP statistics

 ## Source code